Fatimah-Ismael/web-module-challenge-scope-and-closure/README.md

 ## Objectives

-- Explain function scope
+- Explain function scope: being able to access variables only within that function. var is function scope, const and let are block scoped.
-- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript  - closures are functions referencing external variables from inside another function. important to understand because it helps us keep our code DRY.

 ## Introduction